Bugz-gg/hackathon-n-1/README.md

 Contributions to Fluencia are welcome!
 If you find any issues or have suggestions for improvement, please feel free to submit a pull request.

-## License
+## Licence

-This project is not licensed and is provided as-is without any warranty.
-You are free to use, modify, and distribute the code in this repository for personal or educational purposes.
-Use this code at your own risk.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.